-A study of corporation accounting including the issue of stock and payment of dividends.
-Other topics include accounting for partnerships, plant assets, intangible assets, investments, and liabilities.
+This course is a study of corporate accounting including the issue of stock and payment of dividends.
+Other topics include accounting for partnerships, plant assets, intangible assets, investments, inventories and payroll, and liabilities.

 ACC200 Managerial Accounting 3 Credits

 This course is a study of financial data to be used by internal management.
 Areas of study include statements of cash flow, financial statement analysis to predict solvency and profitability, departmental accounting for a manufacturing business, costs systems for a manufacturer, cost-volume-profit analysis, and budgets.